kuvivek/drivingTheoryInGermany/README.md

 Immediately after switching on the windshield wipers, a layer of smear often forms on the windshield as well, causing poor visibility.
 Therefore, increase the safety distance!

-247. Where is it permitted to flash headlights to indicate your intention to overtake?
-✅ In daylight outside built-up areas
+247. Where is it permitted to flash headlights to indicate your intention to overtake?  --- IMP ✅ In daylight outside built-up areas
 ✅ In darkness outside built-up areas
 ❌ In darkness in built-up areas